Fall of Saigon: Evacuation

 The rapid PAVN advances of March and early April led to increased concern in Saigon that the city, which had been fairly peaceful throughout the war and whose people had endured relatively little suffering, was soon to come under direct attack.
 Many feared that once the communists took control of the city, a bloodbath of reprisals would take place.
 In 1968, PAVN and VC forces had occupied Huế for close to a month.
-After the communists were repelled, American and ARVN forces had found mass graves.
-A study indicated that the VC had targeted ARVN officers, Roman Catholics, intellectuals, businessmen, and other suspected counterrevolutionaries.
+After they were ejected, American and ARVN forces had found mass graves.
+A study indicated that the VC had targeted ARVN officers, Catholics, intellectuals, businessmen, and other suspected counterrevolutionaries.
 More recently, eight Americans captured in Buôn Ma Thuột had vanished and reports of beheadings and other executions were filtering through from Huế and Đà Nẵng, mostly spurred on by government propaganda.
 Most Americans and citizens of other countries allied to the United States wanted to evacuate the city before it fell, and many South Vietnamese, especially those associated with the United States or South Vietnamese government, wanted to leave as well.

 As early as the end of March, some Americans were leaving the city.
 Flights out of Saigon, lightly booked under ordinary circumstances, were full.
 Throughout April the speed of the evacuation increased, as the Defense Attaché Office (DAO) began to fly out nonessential personnel.
 Many Americans attached to the DAO refused to leave without their Vietnamese friends and dependents, who included common-law wives and children.
 It was illegal for the DAO to move these people to American soil, and this initially slowed down the rate of departure, but eventually the DAO began illegally flying undocumented Vietnamese to Clark Air Base in the Philippines.

 On 3 April, President Gerald Ford announced "Operation Babylift", which would evacuate about 2,000 orphans from the country.
 One of the Lockheed C-5 Galaxy planes involved in the operation crashed, killing 155 passengers and crew and seriously reducing the morale of the American staff.
 In addition to the over 2,500 orphans evacuated by Babylift, Operation New Life resulted in the evacuation of over 110,000 Vietnamese refugees.
 The final evacuation was Operation Frequent Wind which resulted in 7,000 people being evacuated from Saigon by helicopter.